Seminar at the

 Conformal scattering for Maxwell fields on Reissner-Nordstrøm-de Sitter spacetimes

 Abstract.
 The Reissner-Nordstrøm-de Sitter spacetime models a spherically symmetric charged and non-rotating black hole in the presence of a positive cosmological constant.
 Depending on the parameters of the metric, this spacetime can have up tothree distinct event horizons.
 In the case of three horizons, we develop a scattering theory for Maxwell fields using the conformal geometric approach initiated by Penrose and Friedlander and referred to as conformal scattering.
 The idea is that a complete scattering theory is equivalent to the well-posedness of the Goursat problem (characteristic Cauchy problem) at the null boundary of the conformal manifold.
 Decay estimates obtained by geometric energy inequalities are essential tools for closing the estimates that allow the construction of the scattering operator : their role is to prove that energy cannot accumulate at timelike infinity, which can be understood as a weak form of Huygens’ principle.

 Global existence and asymptotic behavior for small solutions to 1D quasi-linear cubic Klein-Gordon equations

 Abstract.
 Let u be a solution to a quasi-linear cubic Klein-Gordon equation, with smooth, small Cauchy data.
 It is known that, under a suitable condition on the nonlinearity, the solution is global-in-time for compactly supported Cauchy data.
-We prove that the result holds even when data are not compactly supported but just decaying as 1/<x> at infinity, combining the method of Klainerman vector fields with a semiclassical normal forms method introduced by Delort.
-Moreover, we get a one-term asymptotic expansion for u, showing that there is modified scattering.
+We prove that the result holds even when data are not compactly supported but only decay like 1/r at infinity, combining the method of Klainerman vector fields with a semiclassical normal forms method introduced by Delort.
+Moreover, we get a one-term asymptotic expansion for the solutions and establish a modified scattering property.